FAQs for bookshelf-owners

 How are the bookshelves assigned?

-All shelves will be assigned randomly.
+All shelves for new shelf-owners will be assigned randomly.
 No shelf is better or worse in our shared library ❤️

 Can I change up the books on my shelf whenever I want?